 No excuses.
 No delays.
 Put things away.
 Don’t worry about those things already lying around that need to be put away, just focus on not adding more clutter.

 The old adage, “A stitch in time saves nine” is our new mantra.
+You’ll be surprised how much time and stress this saves you.

-When you’re getting dressed in the morning, look at your closet and pick one item that you can donate, give to a friend or throw away.
-When you’re waiting at the doctor’s office, go through your purse and find items that can be removed.
-While waiting for the train, go through your email in box and delete or file emails.
+- When you’re waiting at the doctor’s office, go through your purse and find items that can be removed.
+While waiting for the train, go through your email inbox and delete or file emails.

-3. Designate a folder to collect your tax paperwork all year-long in one spot.
+3. Designate a folder to collect your tax paperwork all year long in one spot.

 Anytime you receive paperwork or a receipt that you need to save for tax filing, immediately place it in the tax folder.
 You’ll keep all that paperwork neatly filed in one spot and you’ll easily be able to find it next year when you need it.

 Handling important documents and receipts on a regular basis will:

 - Prevent the paper clutter from building up in your home office or kitchen counter.

 - Save you time the next time you sit down to do your taxes.
 This gives you extra time to actually do your taxes rather than frantically searching for the important files you need.